saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

   }
 }
 ```
-Once this is done, the next thing is to create a Kubernetes service account, which we have associated in the IAM Role created above.
+Once this is done, the next thing is to create a Kubernetes service account, which we have associated with the IAM Role created above.

 ```hcl title="main.tf"
 resource "kubernetes_service_account_v1" "invoicing-app" {